rssanjeev/persuasionToolWebsite/README.md

   order to have better performance and liability, Heroku choose to use dyno to manage the resources.
 There's no conection between different dynos.
 Thus, it's hard to get data out from it.
-And, dyno has e ephemeral file system, when it restart, it will lose all dynamic data.
+And, dyno has a ephemeral file system, when it restart, it will lose all dynamic data.
 And all the files will back to the status of the last deployed version.